NU-Formula-Racing/telemetry-22/SERVERPROTOCOL.md

 # Telemetry Frontend/Backend Comms Protocol

 - The server listens on port 42069.
-- A connection is established when the client sends `HEWWO!` and the server responds with `"OWO WHATS THIS?"`.
+- A connection is established when the client sends `"HEWWO!"` and the server responds with `"OWO WHATS THIS?"`.
 - All server responses shall be valid JSON and end with a newline.
 - If a request is malformed, the server shall respond with `":("`.
 If a state-changing request or the handshake is malformed, the server shall close the connection.
 - If a request does not ask for data, the server shall respond with `":)"` to indicate success.